 Among the new features included in Android 11, you'll find a segmented notifications shade to make managing your communications more easily, a new media control interface and greater privacy controls.

 Here's how to install Android 11 for yourself, provided you own a compatible device.

 Unlike previous releases of Android, Android 11 isn't exclusively available to Google's own Pixel devices at launch, with select OnePlus, Xiaomi, Oppo and Realme phones all also able to benefit from Android 11 on day one.
 More phones from other manufacturers will join the roster as time goes on.

 Regarding Pixel phones specifically, this is the first major Android release that excludes the original Pixel and Pixel XL, while the mid-range Pixel 3a, Pixel 3a XL and Pixel 4a have all been added to the lineup.
 The full list of compatible Pixel devices is below:

 - Pixel 3a

 - Pixel 4a

 How to download Android 11

-You'll either see a new notification on your device prompting you to download the beta or you can check by heading into Settings > System > Advanced > System update.
+You'll either see a new notification on your device, prompting you to download the update to Android 11 or you can check by heading into Settings > System > Advanced > System update.